-Lexmark uses the data from the LCAs to create and publish ISO 14025 Type III Environmental Product Declarations (EPDs), which summarize the complex information in a LCA.
-LCAs technically evaluate the environmental impact of the product design, manufacturing, distribution, use and end-of-life of our products.
+The data from the LCAs is used to create and publish ISO 14025 Type III Environmental Product Declarations (EPDs), which summarize the complex information provided by the assessment.
+Each EPD conforms to the international standards ISO 14040:2006, ISO 14044:2006 and ISO 14025:2007 and follows the requirements of the Product Category Rules (PCR) for preparing an EPD for Printers and Multi-function Printing Units published by UL Environment (ULE).
+Lexmark is using the latest edition of PCR published April 23, 2018 for products announced in 2018 and beyond.1 The EPDs are third-party certified for accuracy and completeness.

-Each EPD conforms to the international standards ISO 14040:2006, ISO 14044:2006 and ISO 14025:2007 and follows the requirements of the Product Category Rules (PCR) for preparing an EPD for Printers and Multi-function Printing Units published by UL Environment (ULE) on Dec 12, 2012.
-The EPDs are third-party verified for accuracy and completeness.
-For more information on secondary sources used in the Life Cycle Assessments, see Life Cycle Assessments Data.
+For information on secondary sources used in the Life Cycle Assessments, see Life Cycle Assessments Data.